egenomics/agb2025/README.md

 docker build -t agb2025-python -f Dockerfile .
 ```
 ### Usage
-The image is used in the process that merges sample_metadata.tsv with multiqc_fastqc.txt.
+The image is used in the process that merges metadata.tsv with multiqc_fastqc.txt.
 This step will fail unless agb2025-python is built locally beforehand.

 ## Documentation